Air Pockets under the Skin in cats

 4. What causes air pockets under the skin in cats?
 The most common causes include trauma, surgical procedures, respiratory diseases, or injuries that allow air to enter the tissue.

 6. Can I do anything to help my cat with air pockets under the skin?
-It is important to keep the cat calm and avoid further injury.
+It is important to keep the cat calm and avoid further injuries.
 You should see a veterinarian as soon as possible for an accurate diagnosis and treatment.

 7. How long does it take for air pockets under the skin to resolve?
 The duration can vary.
-Small accumulations can resolve within a few days, while larger or more complicated cases may require longer treatment.
+Small accumulations may resolve within a few days, while larger or more complicated cases may require longer treatment.

 8. Can air pockets under the skin disappear on their own?
 Yes, smaller air pockets can often resolve on their own without intervention, but it is important to clarify the underlying cause to avoid complications.

 9. What diagnostic procedures are used when air pockets under the skin is suspected?
-Veterinarians may use X-rays, ultrasound, or CT scans to determine the position and extent of the air accumulation and identify possible underlying causes.
+Veterinarians can use X-rays, ultrasound, or CT scans to determine the position and extent of the air accumulation and identify possible underlying causes.